e-Gizmo/gizDuino-Patch-1.0.6/PatchGuide.md

 ![Imgur](http://i.imgur.com/zh6dquW.png)

-You can now open and use the Arduino IDE- Software with e-Gizmo microcontrollers!
+You can now open and use the Arduino IDE- Software with e-Gizmo microcontrollers! :smiley: